silverstripe/silverstripe-framework/docs/en/tutorials/4-site-search.md

 ![](_images/searchresults-small.jpg)

 ## Creating the search form

 The Search Form functionality has been altered over time.
 Please use the section which applies to your SilverStripe version.

-### 2.4 and newer

-SilverStripe 2.4 does not come bundled with the search engine enabled.
+SilverStripe does not come bundled with the search engine enabled.
 To enable the search engine you need to include the following code in your mysite/_config.php file

 	:::php
 	FulltextSearchable::enable();

 After including that in your _config.php you will need to rebuild the database by visiting http://yoursite.com/dev/build in your web browser.
 This will add the fulltext search columns.

-The actual search form code is already provided in FulltextSearchable so when you add the enable line above to your _config you can add your form as $SearchForm.
+The actual search form code is already provided in FulltextSearchable so when you add the enable line above to your `_config.php` you can add your form as `$SearchForm`.

-### 2.3

-SilverStripe 2.3 came bundled with the code as well as a MySQL Search engine.
-If you are using the blackcandy theme you should have everything you need already to have a search.
-If you are using the tutorial theme then you can simply skip down to 'Adding the search form' as the PHP code is already provided in Page.php.
-If it is not then you can follow the instructions below as well.
-### 2.2

-If you are using SilverStripe 2.2 or earlier then you need to define your own code.
-The first step in implementing search on your site is to create a form for the user to type their query.
-Create a function named *SearchForm* on the *Page_Controller* class (/mysite/code/Page.php).

-	:::php
-	class Page_Controller extends ContentController {
-		function SearchForm() {
-			$searchText = isset($this->Query) ? $this->Query : 'Search';

-			$fields = new FieldList(
-				new TextField("Search", "", $searchText)
-			);

-			$actions = new FieldList(
-				new FormAction('results', 'Go')
-			);

-			return new SearchForm($this, "SearchForm", $fields, $actions);
-		}
-	}

 ### Custom CSS code